Roaming in Red Wing

 © Beth Gauper

-The Queen of the Mississippi often stops in Red Wing.
+Mississippi excursion boats often stop in Red Wing.

 It's even a good place to bring children — big Colvill Park, on the south end of town, has one of the region's best playgrounds and is the eagle-watching hot spot in winter.